 Who Are We?

-Norfolk Family Carers is the new name for Norfolk Carers Support.
-We have been advising and supporting unpaid carers in Norfolk since 1993.
+Norfolk Family Carers is the operating name of Norfolk Carers Support.
+We have been advising and supporting unpaid family carers in Norfolk since 1993.

-Using our experience over the last two decades, we are introducing new, personalised support packages to help people balance their caring responsibilities with the rest of their lives.
+Using our experience developed over the last 20 plus years, we have offered a wide range of support packages to help individuals and families balance their caring responsibilities with the rest of their lives.

 Anyone can find themselves looking after someone else at any time – whether it happens gradually as an elderly relative becomes more frail or more suddenly following an accident or when a friend or family member is discharged from hospital.